mathieugfortin/budgetdb/README.md

 add different currencies

-make configurable how far in the future budgeted transactions will go
+add to preferences how far in the future budgeted transactions will go

-budget only BE are not addressed

 account categories don't have a way to be set in the app

 budgeted events growth, % per month, % per year...

-Pay stubs with multiple transactions, related to each other
-    deductions that stops after a maximum
-    check taxes forms

 taxes datasheets.  per category, make recap sheets for income and deductions

 show the budgeted events bitfields in the forms

-pull interval creation in a function.  past3 months, 2020, 2020, next3months...